BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/greenness_forecast.md

 !!! note
     This is [disabled by default](../faq.md#there-are-entities-that-are-disabled-why-are-they-disabled-and-how-do-i-enable-them).

+!!! info
+    If you are wanting a nice way to display the upcoming forecast, then why not try a [community card](../community.md#greenness-forecast)?

 | Attribute | Type | Description |
 |-----------|------|-------------|
 | `start` | `datetime` | The time the current forecast period started |